Itera/cypress-kurs-2021/README.md

 👉 Tip: If you are stuck, there is a separate `__solutions__` folder.
 We recommend trying yourself or asking us for help before cheating!

 **Task 1 goals:**
-- todo
-You will create your first testcase and learn the basics of cypress.
+- You will create your first testcase and learn the basics of cypress.

 **Task 2 goals:**
-- todo
-This part has a section for you to read that explain some core concepts.
+- This part has a section for you to read that explains some core concepts about test automation and cypress.
 You will aslo learn how to crate custom cypress commands.

 **Task 3 goals:**
-- todo
-Learn about how to oranize multiple tests
+- Learn about how to structure and organize multiple cypress tests.
+This task is the core of the course.

-**Completed all the parts and eager for more? 💪** todo
+**Completed all the parts and eager for more? 💪**
+See the readme in the folder `ekstra_tasks` under `__tasks__`